As the largest joint in the body, the knee is one of the most easily injured.

 Vulnerable to Injury

 Your knees provide stable support for your body and allow your legs to bend and straighten.
 They are aided by the muscles in the front of your thigh (quadriceps) and the back of your thigh (hamstrings).
-Because they (are) made up of many components – bones, cartilage, ligaments and tendons – your knees are vulnerable to a variety of injuries.
+Because they (are) made up of many components – bones, cartilage, ligaments, and tendons – your knees are vulnerable to various injuries.

 Athletes of all ages – from the high school soccer star to the middle-aged weekend warrior – are susceptible to acute injuries like tears to the anterior cruciate ligament (ACL) and the meniscus (as well as traumatic cartilage injuries).

 Further, young athletes are also at greater risk for growth plate injuries.
 Growth plates are areas of developing cartilage at the ends of long bones where bone growth occurs in children.
-When the growth plate is injured, it can result in a fracture and have the potential to disrupt normal bone growth.
+When the growth plate is injured, it can fracture and disrupt average bone growth.

-(Several studies have demonstrated that if a young athlete who is skeletally immature (growth plates are still open), specializes in one sport year round, they have a 15-20x increased chance of musculoskeletal injuries compared with the same athlete that participates in multiple sports during the same time period.)
+(Several studies have demonstrated that if a young athlete who is skeletally immature (growth plates are still open) specializes in one sport year-round, they have a 15-20x increased chance of musculoskeletal injuries compared with the same athlete that participates in multiple sports during the same period.)
 Simply put, young athletes should be encouraged to participate in a variety of sports up until they are more skeletally mature (15-16 years old for boys and 13-14 years old for girls).

 As you age, knee problems are generally associated with osteoarthritis, resulting from wear and tear on the joint.
 With osteoarthritis, the protective cartilage in the knee gradually wears away, resulting in bone rubbing on bone.